How Long For Creatine To Work? (1-Week & 1-Month Results)

 Does Creatine Start Working Right Away?

-It takes time for the effects of creatine supplementation to be felt.
+It takes time for the effects of creatine supplementation to be noticed.

-While creatine is found naturally in our body, with 95% stored in our muscles and the remaining 5% found in your liver, kidneys and brain; it isn’t until we increase our creatine stores and saturate our muscles that we will experience benefits and see improvements in our training output.
+While creatine is found naturally in our body, with 95% stored in our muscles and the remaining 5% found in your liver, kidneys, and brain; it isn’t until we increase our creatine stores from supplementation and saturate our muscles that we will experience benefits and see improvements in our training output.

-Or, whether you start your creatine use on a maintenance amount, in which case it will take up to 28 days to create creatine muscle saturation.
+However, if you don’t start your creatine use with a loading phase, and instead start with the maintenance amount (2-10g), it can take up to 28 days to hit creatine muscle saturation.

 If you have loaded your creatine supplementation, there may be subtle performance benefits noticed in your training following that loading phase, because a loading phase can achieve creatine saturation at a faster rate.